 Blackberry Cornbread Cake

 Add the pork to the marinade.
-Toss to combine making sure all the pork is well-coated with the marinade.
-Cover with lid (or tightly using plastic wrap) and refrigerate for 8 to 12 hours and/or overnight.
+Toss to combine, making sure all the pork is well-coated with the marinade.
+Cover with a lid (or tightly with plastic wrap) and refrigerate for 8-12 hours and/or overnight.

 When ready, thread marinated pork pieces through the prepared skewers.

 Preheat the grill pan over medium-high heat.
 Brush the flesh side of each lemon with a little oil.
 Place the lemon halves onto the grill.
-Grill for 1 to 2 minutes or until you get nice charred grill marks.
+Grill for 1-2 minutes or until you get nice charred grill marks.
 Transfer to a plate.
 Set aside.

 Once again, prepare the indoor grill pan.
 Brush with a little oil and heat over medium-high heat.
 Place pork skewers on the grill pan (in batches).
-Grill until well browned and internal temperature reads 150-degrees F. on an instant-read thermometer.
-Be sure to turn skewers evenly to cook on all sides, about 5 minutes total.
-Adjust the temperature of the grill pan if necessary.
+Grill until well browned and internal temperature reaches 150°F, as measured on an instant-read thermometer.
+Be sure to turn the skewers over to cook evenly on both sides, about 3-4 minutes per side, for a total of 8 minutes.
+Adjust the grill pan’s temperature if necessary.
 Repeat this process for the second batch.
 Allow the pork skewers to rest for 5 minutes.
 Discard any leftover marinade.

 Transfer and arrange the pork skewers to a large serving platter lined with organic mixed greens.
 Garnish with fresh sprigs of oregano, grilled lemons, and sweet and tangy pepper drops.